We’re a small, friendly team committed to building a supportive and welcoming community.

 Freddie St. George MBE

-Freddie is excited to join Whoopsadaisy as a Trustee.
+Freddie is excited to be on Whoopsadaisy’s board of Trustees.
 In his business life, Freddie is the managing director of a publishing company and heads up a graphic design consultancy.
 He is also the Chair of a Campaign Board for a national children’s charity.
 In his spare time Freddie is a Classic Mini enthusiast and has since 1990 organised an annual fundraising event called the Italian Job, for which he received an MBE in 2021 for ‘services to charity’.